 Yes.

 Our clinic is located in Suite 400 of the Carling Executive Park.
 It is located in the 4th floor accessible via an elevator.
+Take a look at the "Contact" page to learn more about how to find us.

 Narcotics/opioids play almost no role in headache medicine and are recommended against by most international guidelines.